slackapi/bolt-js/docs/_future/triggers.md

 slack trigger create --trigger-def "path/to/trigger.json"
 ```

+> 💡 In order to run the trigger and launch the full workflow, your application must be running via `slack run`.

 <p class="alert alert_info"><ts-icon class="ts_icon_info_circle"></ts-icon>**Slack CLI built-in documentation**<br>
 Use `slack trigger --help`  to easily access information on the `trigger` command's flags and subcommands.</p>